On Stable and Unstable Behaviours of Certain Rotation Segments: Unbounded Deviations

 Recalling Definition~\ref{Mab_Sab}, $\mathcal S_{(\alpha,\beta)}$ is the closure of the union of the support of all the $f$-invariant ergodic probability measures whose average rotation vector for $\widetilde f$ is $(\alpha,\beta)$.
 Then, Lemma~\ref{geq_-M} shows that for any lift $\widetilde x\in \Bbb R^2$ of some $x\in \mathcal S_{(\alpha,\beta)}$, and any $n\geq 1$,

-Clearly, for any fixed point $p$, there exists a small disk $B$ containing $p$, such that for any point in $B$, its $f$-iterates will stay nearby for a long time, both in the future and in the past.
-Observing (\ref{Bounded_Below_again}), it implies immediately, when $B$ is sufficiently small, the whole orbit of an arbitrary point in $\mathcal S_{(\alpha,\beta)}$ does not intersect $B$.
+Clearly, for any fixed point $p$, there exists a small disk $B$ containing $p$, such that for any point in $B$, its $f$-iterates will remain close to $p$ for a long time, both in the future and in the past.
+Expression (\ref{Bounded_Below_again}) implies immediately that, when $B$ is sufficiently small, the whole orbit of an arbitrary point in $\mathcal S_{(\alpha,\beta)}$ does not intersect $B$.